Tax Facts 2022-23

 |Property value||Annual charge to|

-- The ATED applies to residential properties owned via a corporate structure, unless the property is used for a qualifying purpose.
+- The ATED applies to 'high value' residential properties owned via a corporate structure, unless the property is used for a qualifying purpose.

-- The ATED return and tax due must generally reach HMRC by 30 April within the relevant year.
+- The ATED return, RDR and any tax due must generally reach HMRC by 30 April within the relevant year.

 Stamp Duty Land Tax (SDLT)